 He was on the wrong side of the Cold War for crying out loud and supporting communism at the height of the Cold War.

-You know, uh my friend Greg Jarrett put out in a column today, you know, Brennan Brennan's partisan attacks against the president create the very real risk that the former CIA director might improperly use classified information to damage Trump for political reason and jeopardizing national security in the process.
+You know, my friend Greg Jarrett put out in a column today, you know, Brennan's partisan attacks against the president create the very real risk that the former CIA director might improperly use classified information to damage Trump for political reason and jeopardizing national security in the process.

-And Brennan has repeatedly shown how unhinged he is, and that he can't be trusted with classified or top secret information, how he has a history of leaking, and that makes him a massive national security risk.
+And Brennan has repeatedly shown how unhinged he is and that he can't be trusted with classified or top secret information, how he has a history of leaking, and that makes him a massive national security risk.

 And the same thing would apply to Clapper.